Who we are

 Data around Purchases

-When you buy from us through this website, your name, address data, email and contact number will be stored in our shop processing system, Thrivecart, and our CRM (customer relationship management) systems, Streak and Zapier.
-It will also connect to the secure payment processors Paypal or Stripe to manage your payment.
+When you buy from us through this website, your name, address data, email and contact number will be stored in our shop processing system, Thrivecart, and our CRM (customer relationship management) systems, Streak, Zapier and Active Campaign.
+It will also connect to the secure payment processors Paypal / Stripe and accounting system Xero to manage your payment.
 Past customer’s data is held on our previous shop processing system, Shopify and Recharge.
+We use a fulfilment centre to ship your order; they only receive the address needed to post the order.
 We use this data to fulfil your order and don’t share your personal details with any other company without your consent.

 Access to your personal information